 To assist grantees in correcting or avoiding the deficiencies identified in Section 1, the OIG has prepared two "Financial Management Guides," one for non-profit organizations and the other for state and local governments.
 The guides are not offered as complete manuals of procedures; rather, they are intended to provide practical information on what is expected from grantees in terms of fiscal accountability.
-The guides are available on the NEA's web site.
+The guides are available on NEA's web site at www.arts.gov/about/OIG/Contents.html